revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

   </details>

  ---

-17.One of the junior developer was working on strings, he don't know how to remove whitespaces from a string in python.How is senior developer helped him to remove whitespaces?
+17.One of the coworkers was working on strings, he don't know how to remove whitespaces from a string in python.
+How is a friend helped him to remove whitespaces?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)